bilaldurrani/DistributedCounter/README.md

 - **GET /nodesinfo**            : Gets all the registered nodes and their counters saved in the current node.
 - **PUT /update**               : This is the receive states updates (Counter information) from other nodes.

+# Limitations:
+1. The max count is an Int, so can be -2,147,483,648 to 2,147,483, 647.
+This can be fixed by using big number.
+But that would increase the serialization/deserialization complexity.

+2. There is no file storage being done; but data persistance will remain as long as there is at least 1 node still up. eg: If node a and node b are working and node a goes down, then node b will still work and not lose any info.
+As soon as node a comes back online and registers with node b; node b will return to it the last counter states it had of node a and node a will initialize using those states.

+3. Registration needs to be done of a node one at a time (cannot start multiple nodes at the same time).If node C is online and A & B simultaneuously try to register to C, then the node whose registeration starts first with C will not get the info about the other node (as C might be still processing the other node's info).
+This can be fixed by changing the "/update" endpoint to return back nodes information.
+EG: if registration is partial and A didn't get B's info.
+On the next /increment operation to A, A will do /update to C (not to B as it doesn't have B's info).
+In response C will return all it's node's info, which will put A in sync and A will then have all the cluster's info.

 # Known issues:
-1. If node a & b are registered to node c at the same time.
-Then node a & b might not have info about each other.
-This can be fixed by changing the "Update" endpoint to return back nodes information.
-This will make the system self heal and eventually consistant.

 2. If a node goes down, then the remaining nodes will still try to keep sending it their state information.
 This can be fixed using a circtuit breaker.